spicetify/docs/docs/development/api-wrapper/classes/playbar.md

     "My Button",
     "play",
     (self) => {
-        // Do something when button is clicked.
+        // Do something when the button is clicked.
     },
     false, // Whether the button is disabled. false, // Whether the button is active.